Assisted Stretching

 Is Your Desk Job Ruining Your Back?

-In our modern day lives, most of us spend hours on end at work, or at home, sitting in some kind of chair.
+In our modern-day lives, most of us spend hours on end at work or at home, sitting in some chair.
 Unfortunately, most chairs are not designed by chiropractors.
 Sitting for prolonged periods of time without proper back support can lead to all kinds of nasty pains and aches.
 Even worse, it can eventually lead to chronic back issues.
 Some medical health experts are now even calling sitting the new smoking.
 There are a few methods you can use to reduce this problem.
 First, remember to schedule regular adjustments with your chiropractor.
-The benefits of regular adjustments are well documented and can benefit your overall health in a number of ways.
+The benefits of regular adjustments are well-documented and can benefit your overall health in many ways.

 The second method is to understand how your sedentary lifestyle is affecting your back and slowly make changes to correct the issues.
 In Sunday school, many of us were taught the importance of good posture.
 But how many of us still follow what we were taught?
 Maintaining a good posture is difficult and can be extremely tiring at first.
-There are various muscles that have atrophied because you haven’t used them to hold yourself up for years.
+Various muscles have atrophied because you haven’t used them to hold yourself up for years.
 Changing your posture will tire you out at first, which may actually be a good thing.
 You can consider the change to your posture as a mini-exercise.
-Imagine you’re slowing training your muscles over time by maintaining the correct posture.
+Imagine you’re slowly training your muscles over time by maintaining the correct posture.

 How to Correct Your Posture While at Work

 But what is the correct posture?
 The generally accepted “correct” posture is as follows.
-While at your office desk, keep your head, neck and shoulders upright, forward and aligned.
+While at your office desk, keep your head, neck, and shoulders upright, forward, and aligned.
 This may be the toughest part for those who constantly slouch.
-Adjust the height of your chair so your hips are slightly higher than your knees and remember to leave room between the back of your knees and the chair.
+Adjust the height of your chair so your hips are slightly higher than your knees, and remember to leave room between the back of your knees and the chair.
 Your computer monitor should be between 20” and 30” away and directly in front of you.
-And if you can, find an office chair that has lower back support.
+And if possible, find an office chair with lower back support.
 Although the changes may seem insignificant, you will notice that it is not so easy to maintain this position.
 But if you can maintain this correct posture over a long period of time, you’ll start noticing big changes in your body.

 Correcting Your Posture - Why It Matters